f4exb/sdrangel/plugins/samplesink/hackrfoutput/readme.md

   - **16**: multiply baseband stream sample rate by 16
   - **32**: multiply baseband stream sample rate by 32

-Be aware that the main samples buffer is based on the final sample rate so the larger the integration factor the larger will be the delay introduced by this buffer.
+The main samples buffer is based on the baseband sample rate and will introduce ~500ms delay for interpolation by 16 or lower and ~1s for interpolation by 32.

 <h3>6: Bias tee</h3>